Trump to promote U.S. natgas exports in Russia's backyard

 The U.S. is expected to become the world's third-largest exporter of LNG in 2020, just four years after starting up its first export terminal.
 U.S. exporters have sold most of that gas in long-term contracts, but there are still some volumes on offer, and more export projects on the drawing board.

-Cheniere Energy Inc, which opened the first U.S. LNG export terminal in 2016, delivered its first cargo to Poland in June.
+Cheniere Energy Inc (LNG.A), which opened the first U.S. LNG export terminal in 2016, delivered its first cargo to Poland in June.
 Five more terminals are expected to be online by 2020.

-Tellurian Inc has proposed a project with a price tag of as much as $16 billion that it hopes to complete by 2022, in time to compete for long-term contracts to supply Poland that expire the same year and are held by Russian gas giant Gazprom .
+Tellurian Inc (TELL.O) has proposed a project with a price tag of as much as $16 billion that it hopes to complete by 2022, in time to compete for long-term contracts to supply Poland that expire the same year and are held by Russian gas giant Gazprom (GAZP.MM).

 "We would like to be a supplier that competes for that market," Tellurian Chief Executive Meg Gentle told Reuters.